 The APS pilot schools currently utilize a progress report that provides families with their student’s current level of mastery for various standards.
-In the Fall of 2019, nine additional elementary schools (Abingdon, Barrett, Drew, Fleet, Hoffman Boston, McKinley, Nottingham, Randolph, and Tuckahoe) will also implement standards-based instruction, grading, and reporting.
+In the Fall of 2019, eight additional elementary schools (Abingdon, Barrett, Fleet, Hoffman Boston, McKinley, Nottingham, Randolph, and Tuckahoe) will also implement standards-based instruction, grading, and reporting.

 As the implementation of standards-based reporting is expanded at the elementary level, we will continue to communicate with families, support teachers and administrators, and gather stakeholder feedback.

 Standards-based Reporting Parent Guide – Amharic

 Standards-based Reporting Parent Guide – Arabic

 Community Info Session 2019 – Presentation

 Please contact Sarah Putnam, APS Executive Director of Curriculum and Instruction.